-Homeowners make monthly mortgage payments that vary on the size and location of the home.
-Terms can be 20, 25, or 30 years.
+Monthly mortgage payments depend on the applicant’s affordability and the size/location of the home.
+Mortgage terms are typically a traditional 30 years, but they can vary.
 Property taxes and homeowners’ insurance payments are escrowed and added to monthly note payments.

 Is there a down payment for a HFHWM Habitat home?

-There is no monetary down payment, but there is a one-time payment for escrow costs at the time of closing on the mortgage.
+There is no monetary payment, but there is a one-time payment for escrow costs at the time of closing on the mortgage.
 The escrow costs include homeowners’ insurance premiums, property taxes, and attorney and recording fees.
 This cost is included in the $2,500 required for closing costs.

 How do homeowners complete their sweat equity hours?

 A partner family must earn sweat equity hours by attending mandatory homeowner education classes, including an 8-week budget coaching class as well as classes on credit, legal aspects of homeownership, and home maintenance.
-In addition, partner families earn sweat equity hours by working on their own homes and on the homes of other families in the program or on their own home.
+In addition, partner families earn hours by working on their own homes and on the homes of other families in the program.
 Some hours can be earned by friends and family members.
 A single applicant must earn 200 hours and an applicant with a co-applicant must earn 280 hours together.

 Do homeowners actually own their homes?